Great Bend couple survives rollover crash caused by black ice

 WICHITA, Kan.
 (KSNW) – Imagine driving down the highway when you hit a patch of black ice and slide out of control.
 It happened to a Great Bend couple.
-They rolled their car but walked away without major injuries.
+They rolled their minivan but walked away without any injuries.

 John and Jill Lane were driving to Wichita Tuesday morning to visit their son at Ascension Via Christi St. Francis.
 Somewhere between Nickerson and South Hutchinson, they drove over a railroad overpass on Kansas Highway 14.